YASKAWA Standard Interface Commands

 CALL JOB:MSR_SWITCH_PROJECT ARGF"1;1;80"

-The above example indicates that the system switches to the project with part ID 1 and project ID 1, and saves the command status code in I variable 80.
+In this example, the system switches to the project with part ID 1 and project ID 1, and saves the command status code in I variable 80.

 Start Measurement Task